 But CBD is different.
 It’s well-tolerated by virtually all “special populations” — i.e, groups with severe health problems or unique health needs.
 This can probably be explained by the endocannabinoid-related benefits we talked about earlier.

-The only group that needs to be careful with CBD?
-Those on pharmaceuticals that target blood pressure or blood sugar.
+There’s only one group that needs to be careful with CBD and should avoid CBD oil overdose at all costs.
+These are people on pharmaceuticals that target blood pressure or blood sugar.
 In these cases, CBD may inhibit cytochrome P450 enzymes enough to make said pharmaceuticals work a little too well.

 Even in this group, however, there’s an easy solution: staggering doses by a few hours.
 When used correctly, CBD may even help those with blood pressure/blood sugar reduce their pharmaceutical demands a little.